open-contracting/infrastructure/docs/reference/codelists.md

     .. markdown::

-      If you add codes to an open codelist in your data, create an issue on the [OC4IDS Github](https://github.com/open-contracting/infrastructure) so the codes can be considered for formal inclusion in the codelist.
+      If you use new codes outside those in an open codelist, please create an issue in the [OC4IDS GitHub repository](https://github.com/open-contracting/infrastructure/issues), so that the codes can be considered for inclusion in the codelist.

 ```